 Supervisors

 The Contractor shall employ supervisors who oversee the work of Caseworkers as well as coordinate CWES services.
 A supervisor shall have either a master’s degree in social work with one year of supervised experience after the master’s degree or a master’s degree in psychology, counseling, or related field with two years of experience beyond the master’s degree, one of which was under supervision.
 The experience shall be in the area of child welfare services.

+Supervisors currently employed by the Contractor with a bachelor’s degree in human services or related field from an accredited four-year college recognized by the Council for Higher Education (CHEA) who do not have a master’s degree in psychology, counseling, or related field, shall be grandfathered in under this RFP and may continue to work as a supervisor under the contract(s) resulting from this RFP.

 1.3.3.14.3 Caseworkers